Nicole Klepp, Psy.D.

 Occupational Therapy Director

-I have a variety of certifications and areas of specialty surrounding sensory processing, attention and behavioral concerns.
-I am certified in The Therapeutic Listening Program and also use principals from a variety of Sensory Integration Theorists.
+I have an undergraduate degree in Psychology and a Master’s in Occupational Therapy.
+Over my time as a practicing OT, I have obtained additional certifications and specialty education to target sensory processing, executive function, attention and behavioral concerns.
+I am certified in The Therapeutic Listening Program, Interactive Metronome and Infant Massage.
+I have taken many additional trainings to address picky eating and problem feeding, emotional regulation and also use principals from a variety of Sensory Integration Theorists within my day-to-day practice.
 I believe in treating the whole child and that each child is unique.
-Through my experience it is clear that there are many answers to solve problems.
-Therefore, success is best found by getting to know the child and his/her environment in which they thrive and focus on his/her strengths.
+Through my experience it is clear that there are many ways to solve a problem and make a difference.
+Therefore, success is best found by getting to know each child and his/her environment in which they thrive and focusing on his/her strengths.